istiaque010/zkp/README.md

 ## Steps:
-here are the steps for proving a ZKP using the Schnorr protocol:
+### Here are the steps for proving a ZKP using the Schnorr protocol:

-Choose a prime number p and a generator g of a cyclic group of order p.
-Choose a random value x as the secret you want to prove knowledge of.
+1. Choose a prime number p and a generator g of a cyclic group of order p.
+Choose a random value x as the secret you want to prove knowledge of.<br />

-Generate a random value r and calculate y = g^r mod p.
+2. Generate a random value r and calculate y = g^r mod p.<br />

-Receive a challenge value c from the verifier.
+3. Receive a challenge value c from the verifier.<br />

-Calculate z = (r + c*x) mod (p-1).
+4. Calculate z = (r + c*x) mod (p-1).<br />

-Send y and z to the verifier.
+5. Send y and z to the verifier.<br />

-Wait for the verifier's response.
+6. Wait for the verifier's response.<br />

-If the verifier accepts the proof, the prover is considered to have successfully proved knowledge of the secret x without revealing it.
-If the verifier rejects the proof, the prover has failed to prove knowledge of x and must start over with a new r.
+7. If the verifier accepts the proof, the prover is considered to have successfully proved knowledge of the secret x without revealing it.
+If the verifier rejects the proof, the prover has failed to prove knowledge of x and must start over with a new r.<br />

 The verifier's response involves checking that g^z * y^-c mod p = g.
 If this equation holds, the verifier accepts the proof as valid.
-If the equation does not hold, the verifier rejects the proof.
+If the equation does not hold, the verifier rejects the proof.<br />

 Note that the ZKP protocol can be repeated multiple times to increase confidence in the validity of the proof.
-Additionally, the Schnorr protocol is just one example of a ZKP protocol, and there are many others with different security properties and computational requirements.
+Additionally, the Schnorr protocol is just one example of a ZKP protocol, and there are many others with different security properties and computational requirements.<br />

-There are several reasons why the proof might not be verified:
+### There are several reasons why the proof might not be verified:

 1.The values p, g, x, y, and z were not calculated correctly.
 It's important to ensure that these values are calculated using the same parameters and formulas as the verifier.